 In addition to online-only banks, Clark has more recently been telling people about a new breed of fintech players that offer high rates of interest on your savings.

 For example, robo-advisors Wealthfront and Betterment are usually in the business of managing your investments using algorithms and artificial intelligence.
-But both fintech companies offer savers the chance to earn more than 15 times more interest on their money than the average bank.
+But both fintech companies offer savers the chance to earn more than five times more interest on their money than the average bank.
 And they both have no fees and expanded FDIC insurance on deposits of up to $1 million.

 Switching your account to a new bank will not impact your credit score.
 Unlike a line of credit, a bank account is not reported to the three main credit bureaus.
 Therefore, it’s unlikely to have an impact on your credit score when you close one account and open another one.